IoC-Sunderland/Properties-Vs-Getters-and-Setters/README.md

 Access level modifiers determine whether other classes can use a particular field or invoke a particular method (https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html).

 We can mimic these access modifiers in Python classes but they are not strictly enforced.

-See class example: underscores_in_python
+See class example: <strong>Underscores_in_Python</strong>

 # Java Style Vs Python Style Classes
 Here we create a Java Style class in Python i.e. a class with Public, "Private" and "Protected" instance attributes.